 - Make use of exhaust heat and pressure

 - Energy conservation in electrical motors

-- Optimisation energy system-through system optimisation design, technical renovation and improved management, to reach energy efficiency in key energy intensive industries
+- Optimisation of energy systems through system optimisation design, technical renovation and improved management, to reach energy efficiency in key energy intensive industries

-- Environment-friendly lighting-candescent lamp to light-emitting diode and high intensity discharge lamps
+- Environmentally-friendly lighting - candescent lamps to light-emitting diodes and high intensity discharge lamps

 - Energy conservation in governmental departments